ufal/SynSemClassML/README.md

 ## Requirements

 The software has been developed and tested on Linux.
-While it is possible to run the code on CPU, it will be much faster on a GPU.
+It is possible to run the code on CPU, but it will be much faster on a GPU.

 ## Installation